zxcvbn-ts/zxcvbn/docs/guide/getting-started/README.md

   offlineFastHashingXPerSecond
 }

-Every scenarios has a few properties
+Every scenario has a few properties
 {
   # the seconds in which the password is cracked
   seconds